Short-handed Husky men gearing up for ‘NBA-type of schedule’ with five games in 11 days

 “Yeah, the schedule gets crazy, but it’s not too much,” senior guard Jamal Bey said Saturday following a 76-50 loss at UCLA.
 “We got a lot of games coming at us pretty fast. … The most important thing is trying to stay fresh and bringing as much energy as you can.”

-Energy may be in short supply for Washington, which could be missing two starters in senior guard Daejon Davis (right shoulder) and Emmitt Matthews Jr. (concussion).
+Energy might be in short supply for Washington, which could be missing two starters in senior guard Daejon Davis (right shoulder) and Emmitt Matthews Jr. (concussion).

 Davis has missed four games while Matthews sat out the second half of Saturday’s loss at UCLA.